CalvinHartwell/getting-started-with-kylo/chapter2/README.md

-# Getting Started with Kylo - Introduction to Kylo and NiFi - Chapter 2
+# Getting Started with Kylo - Installing Kylo and NiFi - Chapter 2